About Wingham Farms:

-Wingham Farms is a young family farm owned and operated by some not-so-young farmers, Daniel Lee and Julie Sikkink Lee.
+Wingham Farms is a young family farm (established 2013) owned and operated by some not-so-young farmers, Daniel Lee and Julie Sikkink Lee.
 We are focused on providing high-quality, environmentally sustainable, and ethically raised food for ourselves and our neighbors, and also have a special interest in helping people learn more about where their food comes from.

 Daniel, the full-time farmer, grew up in southern England; his white-collar family resisted his interest in agriculture and other manual-labor work, but then took his whole family on camping holidays on farms every school break (to visit nearby historic buildings, but he was more interested in the critters and the tractors).
 That exposure first helped him see the interest and worth of farm-life up close, and he appreciates all the British farmers who patiently answered his many questions and let him watch their work.
 Daniel also learned how to milk cows as a teen on the dairy farm of family friends and helped out on that farm whenever he could.
 He raised bees and ducks in his back yard, and as a college student helped pay his way through school by working on a large arable farm in Wingham, Kent.
 His residence in Kent was the source of our farm’s name (although we also are making a quiet joke with ourselves, as we use to say that we would only be able to have a farm “when pigs can fly”).
 He has lots of mechanical sense and experience that comes from years of driving and repairing old motorcycles and Range Rovers (we own two, including a Classic from the first year they were imported to the US which was our original farm vehicle).
 His talents are coming in handy in managing our “vintage” collection of working farm machinery.
 Daniel has also learned how to butcher and is a supporter of the Portland Meat Collective, which helps people learn how to butcher and to use all parts of the animals they eat.
 He’s also a fan and former board member of the Good Meat Project, working to spread Meat Collectives across the country.